 Foraged ingredients are from the beautiful pristine forest of British Colombia's Sea to Sky corridor & US, foraged sustaimably.
 We tread lightly and respectfully in all regard and respect to the plants.

 Labrador Tea^, Usnea Lichen^, Spruce Spring tip^, Douglas Fir^, White Pine^, Spring Birch Bark^ Foraged in the Sea To Sky Corridor ^

-Labrador Tea has a long history of traditional use with First Nations all across Canada as an alterative, tonic expectorant, detox tisane, bowel regulator, anti-inflammatory and blood sugar balancer.
+Labrador Tea has a long history of traditional use with Inuit, Métis and First Nations all across Canada as an alterative, tonic expectorant, detox tisane, bowel regulator, anti-inflammatory and blood sugar balancer.
 The Inuktitut name mamaituqutik of the Inuit of Canada, that have lived for millenia across the North from Siberia, Alaska all the way to Greenland then South as southernmost Inuit of Labrador.
-It has been sipped for centuries by First Nations in amounts of 2 to 3 cups a day as a tonic is still a favorite black tea substitute.
+It has been sipped since time immemorial by our ancestors in amounts of 2 to 3 cups a day.
+As a tonic it is still a favorite black tea substitute.
 Northern Labrador tea, Rhododendron tomentosum occurs as a rare species in Scotland, parts of Europe and Russia including Germany “sumpfporst” where, in the 18th Century was added to ale brewing along with Sweet Gale in Beers & Gruits.
 Commonly known in Fennoscandia “skvattram” in Swedish; “finnmarkspors” in Norwegian; “suopursu” in Finnish as a medicinal plant in folk tradition.
 Linnaeus included it in his botanical writings and its long history of moderate use.
-It makes the best campfire tisane full of vitamin C, spice for rubs, broths, pot au feu and soups or wild vinaigrette.
-Infuse yourself in the tradition.
+It makes the best campfire tisane full of vitamin C, spice for rubs, broths, pot au feu and soups or wild vinaigrettes.
+Infuse yourself in the traditional wild brew for health.